-(80) Can CDFI Banks (the bank itself, not the holding company) submit Call Reports instead of audited financials?
+(82) Can CDFI Banks (the bank itself, not the holding company) submit Call Reports instead of audited financials?

+Yes.
 Certified CDFI Insured Depository Institutions can provide Call Reports as an alternative to Audited Financial Statements.

-(81) What should I attach to the Application if my two most recent audits did not contain management letters?
+(83) What should I attach to the Application if my two most recent audits did not contain management letters?

-Applicants are required to attach management letters for the two most recently completed audits prior to the date of the FY 2020 NOFA, if any are available.
-If your organization does not have management letters associated with either of the two most recently completed audits, please attach a document in AMIS stating that your organization does not have management letters.
+Applicants are required to attach management letters for the two most recently completed audits prior to the date of the FY 2021 NOFA, if any were issued.
+If your organization does not have management letters associated with either of the two most recently completed audits, please attach a document in AMIS stating that your organization does not have management letters for either of the two most recently completed fiscal years.